chris-short/devopsish.com/content/post/136/index.md

 ## Process

 [No Slacking: Microsoft Teams Announces 13M DAUs, Mattermost Raises At Rapid Clip](https://news.crunchbase.com/news/no-slacking-microsoft-teams-announces-13m-daus-mattermost-raises-at-rapid-clip/) — Microsoft Teams is so great that numerous teams at Microsoft flat out don't use it.
 The edict from on high mentioned a few weeks ago to force folks out Microsoft products?
 Apparently, it had no teeth.
 Sadly there will be no getting away from Teams if you're an Office 365 company it appears (hard to beat free).
 Mattermost CEO, Ian Tien, [tweeted in relation to this story](https://twitter.com/iantien/status/1150031555256913920), "Messaging Collaboration is a $30B market—as big as email and web conferencing—with 3 key segments: First mover (Slack), incumbent (Microsoft Teams), and open source (Mattermost).
 Open source offers trust, flexibility and innovation like no other.
-Let’s see what happens next :)"
+Let's see what happens next :)"

 [Canonical Ltd source code repositories have been compromised](https://news.ycombinator.com/item?id=20369902) — "We can confirm that on 2019-07-06 there was a Canonical owned account on GitHub whose credentials were compromised and used to create repositories and issues among other activities.
 Canonical has removed the compromised account from the Canonical organisation in GitHub and is still investigating the extent of the breach, but there is no indication at this point that any source code or PII was affected."